jeffbass/imagenode/docs/settings-yaml.rst

 framerate, but many other settings, such as 'exposure_mode = sports' can be set if needed.
 See the PiCamera readthedocs for the detailed API.

-``view`` is an optional setting.
+``viewname`` is an optional setting.
 It is required when there are multiple cameras to give each one a unique viewname.
 For example, the node could be named ``JeffOffice`` and could have one camera with ``viewname: window`` and another camera with ``viewname: door`` to distinguish the two camera's fields of view.